 Any dividend income received in the 2025 income year is treated as excluded income and not separately taxed.
-In addition to returning FIF income of \$6,000 in her tax return, she also makes a disclosure of her FIF interest by filing an IR 449 form.
+In addition to returning FIF income of \$6,000 in her tax return, she also makes a disclosure of her FIF interest and FIF income by filing IR 449 and IR 1261 forms.

-- 32. Where an independent valuation is not required, investors still have the option to use an independent valuation as their initial cost base for applying the cost method if they choose to do so.
-Investors can also choose to reset their cost base once every 5 years through an independent valuation (eg, if they consider the value of their investment has decreased). - 33.
+- 33. Where an independent valuation is not required, investors still have the option to use an independent valuation as their initial cost base for applying the cost method if they choose to do so.
+Investors can also choose to reset their cost base once every 5 years through an independent valuation (eg, if they consider the value of their investment has decreased). - 34.
 Frequently, in the first year after the year when the investor acquired the investment, they can use the original cost as the opening value so an independent valuation is not required.
 They can also use original cost to account for increases in shareholdings.
-See Example | Tauira 4.
+See Example | Tauira 5.

-Example | Tauira 4 - Investor can use original cost as the opening value and to account for increases in shareholdings under the cost method
+Example | Tauira 5 - Investor can use original cost as the opening value and to account for increases in shareholdings under the cost method